 The obverse design of the coin was adapted from the very popular “Walking Liberty” design by Adolph.
 A. Weinman that had previously been used on the Walking Half Dollar coin from 1916 to 1947.
 The obverse side features the word LIBERTY and the phrase IN GOD WE TRUST, as well as the year of minting.
 The reverse side of the coin shows a heraldic eagle behind a shield (designed by John Mercanti) that is holding an olive branch in its right talon and arrows in its left talon.
 There are thirteen five-pointed stars (representing the thirteen original colonies) above the eagle.
 Furthermore, eagles is holding a banner in its beak with the phrases UNITED STATES OF AMERICA, 1 OZ.
 FINE SILVER~ONE DOLLAR and E PLURIBUS UNUM.
-If applicable, the reverse side also features the mintmark.
+If applicable, the reverse side also features the mint mark.

-The American Eagle Silver coins are also available as proof coins.
+The American Eagle silver coins are also available as proof coins.
 This means that the coins have undergone a distinctive minting process: burnished coin blanks are manually fed into presses with special dies and then struck several times, which yields smoothly frosted, yet sharp images that look like they are floating over a mirror-like background.
-The American Eagle Silver Proof Coin is only available in the 1oz size.
-It is produced for collectors at the U.S. Mint at West Point and bear the “W” mintmark.
+The American Eagle silver Proof Coin is only available in the 1oz size.
+It is produced for collectors at the U.S. Mint at West Point and bear the “W” mint mark.

-Due to skyrocketing demand for bullion coins against inflation and economic downturn after the global recession in 2008, the sale of American Silver Eagle bullion coins to authorized dealers was temporarily suspended.
+Due to skyrocketing demand for bullion coins against inflation and economic downturn after the global recession in 2008, the sale of American Eagle silver bullion coins to authorized dealers was temporarily suspended.
 Proof and uncirculated versions were also temporarily suspended in 2009.
 In December 2010, the “Coin Modernization, Oversight, and Continuity Act of 2010,” which would give the Secretary of the Treasury authority to mint coins in “qualities and quantities” sufficient to meet public demand, was signed into law.
-The Silver Eagle is also a silver coin allowed in a silver IRA account.
+The silver Eagle is also a silver coin allowed in a silver IRA account.